glftpd/yatb/README.md

 - use_fxptosite_list=0;

-if enabled only users in fxp_fromsite_list are allowed to fxp to site
+if enabled only users in fxp_tosite_list are allowed to fxp to site

 --------------------------------------------------------